-- + Argument must be fully instantiated to a term that satisfies the required argument type.
-Think of the argument as input. - Argument must be unbound.
-Think of the argument as output. - ?
+- ++ Argument must be ground, i.e., the argument may not contain a variable anywhere. - + Argument must be fully instantiated to a term that satisfies the type.
+This is not necessarily ground, e.g., the term [] is a list, although its only member is unbound. - Argument is an output argument.
+Unless specified otherwise, output arguments need not to be unbound.
+For example, the goal findall(X, Goal, [T]) is good style and equivalent to findall(X, Goal, Xs), Xs = [T]2 Note that the determinism specification, e.g., "det" only applies if this argument is unbound. - Argument must be unbound.
+Typically used by predicates that create 'something' and return a handle to the created object, such as open/3 which creates a stream. - ?
 Argument must be bound to a partial term of the indicated type.
 Note that a variable is a partial term for any type.
 Think of the argument as either input or output or both input and output.
 For example, in stream_property(S, reposition(Bool)), the reposition part of the term is input and the uninstantiated Bool is output. - : Argument is a meta-argument.
 Implies +.
 See chapter 6 for more information on module handling. - @ Argument is not further instantiated.
 Typically used for type tests. - !
 Argument contains a mutable structure that may be modified using setarg/3 or nb_setarg/3.

 Referring to a predicate in running text is done using a predicate indicator.
 The canonical and most generic form of a predicate indicator is a term $\langle module \rangle$: $\langle name \rangle / \langle arity \rangle$.
 If the module is irrelevant (built-in predicate) or can be inferred from the context it is often omitted.
-Compliant to the ISO standard draft on DCG (see section 4.12), SWI-Prolog also allows for [$\langle module \rangle$]: $\langle name \rangle / \langle arity \rangle$ to refer to a grammar rule.
+Compliant to the ISO standard draft on DCG (see section 4.12), SWI-Prolog also allows for $[\langle module \rangle]$: $\langle name \rangle / \langle arity \rangle$ to refer to a grammar rule.
 For all non-negative arity, $\langle name \rangle / \langle arity \rangle$ is the same as $\langle name \rangle / \langle arity \rangle + 2$, regardless of whether or not the referenced predicate is defined or can be used as a grammar rule.
 The //-notation can be used in all places that traditionally allow for a predicate indicator, e.g., the module declaration, spy/1, and dynamic/1.